LG G6: Three Big Reasons The Upcoming Flagship Will Be A Great Buy

 The LG G6 is just a couple of days away from being officially revealed, and the specifics of the upcoming flagship are all but confirmed.
 Amidst the impending release of the Galaxy S8 a few weeks later, however, the LG G6 appears to be yet another excellent handset that could easily be overlooked.
-Nevertheless, from what rumors about the device currently state, the LG G6 might very well be a bit hit this year, since it ticks off a number of important boxes that will make it a very attractive buy for consumers.
+Nevertheless, from what rumors about the device currently state, the LG G6 might very well be a big hit this year, since it ticks off a number of important boxes that will make it a very attractive buy for consumers.
 Here are three good reasons why the LG G6 would make a great purchase this year.

 A Good Combination Of Features